 - Is there any other way to God?

 Personally, I have given up any hope of trying to maintain relationships with Evangelical Christian friends and family.
-The constant stress and battling wears on me.
-You who read this blog see the comments that are left by Christian family and friends of mine.
-Their comments are but the tip of the iceberg.
-Add the private emails, letters, tracts, and books that sent to me and the oppression of God’s chosen ones can be quite overwhelming
+Those who read this blog see the emails/comments that are sent to me by Christian family and friends of mine.
+After fourteen years of emails and comments from arrogant, self-righteous, closed-minded Evangelicals, I am flat worn out by their words.

-It seems that many of my Christian family and friends can not or will not leave me alone.
-They think they can win me back to Jesus.
-They think if they argue with me long enough I will see the light.
-They seem to think that after 25 years in the ministry that I am still lacking some sort of knowledge about the Christian faith, and that if they share that with me I will come running back to Jesus.
+It seems that many of my Christian family and friends can’t or won’t leave me alone.
+They think they can somehow, someway, win me back to Jesus.
+They think if they argue with me long enough I will see the “light.”
+They seem to think that after twenty-five years in the ministry, I am still lacking some sort of knowledge about the Christian faith, and that if they share that with me, I will come running back to Jesus.

-Several years ago, I had one friend try to bully and badger me back to Jesus.
+A decade ago, I had one friend try to bully and badger me back to Jesus.
 Those who read my blog at the time likely remember what I call the Iggy Meltdown.
 This so-called friend bullied and badgered me until I finally had an epic emotional meltdown.
-I proceeded to launch a f-word laced tirade that left the air quite blue. (some readers might remember that Iggy was the man who repeatedly told me that he knew me better than I knew myself) It never dawns on some Christians that their bullying and badgering is anything BUT Christ-like.
-They are trying to win me back to Jesus using methods that Jesus would not approve of.
+I proceeded to launch an f-word laced tirade that left the air quite blue.
+Readers might remember that Iggy was the man who repeatedly told me that he knew me better than I knew myself.
+It never dawns on some Christians that their abusive behavior is anything BUT Christ-like.
+They try to win me back to Jesus using methods that Jesus would not approve of.
 And even if Jesus did approve of these methods, most thoughtful, decent people don’t.
-Badgering and bullying someone is never appropriate and it often drives people away.
+Badgering and bullying someone is never appropriate and it typically angers people and drives them away.

-I am very pessimistic about being able to maintain relationships with Christian family and friends, especially those who are Evangelical or part of Independent Fundamentalist Baptist (IFB) church movement.
-Over the past eight years, I have lost every Christian friend and ministerial colleague.
+I am very pessimistic about being able to maintain relationships with Christian family and friends, especially those who are Evangelical or part of the Independent Fundamentalist Baptist (IFB) church movement.
+Over the past thirteen years, I have lost every Christian friend and ministerial colleague save two.
 I didn’t leave them, but they sure left me.
-Some abandoned me right away, others have hung on for years.
-Recently, I lost the friendship of people I have known for over 40 years.
-The pressure from other Christians over still being friends with the evil atheist Bruce Gerencser became too much.
-While I understand, it is disheartening to lose friends that hail back to the days when you attended elementary school together.

-From time to time, former parishioners will look me, wondering what Polly and I are up to.
+From time to time, former parishioners will contact me, wondering what Polly and I are up to.
 When they find out we are no longer Christians and I am an outspoken public atheist with a blog dedicated to exposing and critiquing Evangelicalism, they often are so traumatized by this that they unfriend us on Facebook or never talk to us again.
 One former church member told me that she couldn’t be friends with me because she found my story too disconcerting.
-Another former church member, spent days telling me how sad he was over me being an atheist.
-Eventually, I unfriend him because I thought his constant God posts were directed at me.
-Out of the thousands of people I pastored, I am Facebook friends with six.
-All of them are from one church and were part of the youth group.
-Two are now gay, several of them no longer believe in God, and the rest are marginal church attenders or attend liberal churches.
+This is a common response to hearing of my unbelief.

-Earlier this year, I scanned a large number of old photographs from several of the churches I pastored.
+Years ago, I scanned a number of old photographs from several of the churches I pastored.
 I put them up on Facebook and tried to let those who were in the photos know that I had posted them.
-Only once person bothered to respond to me.
-The rest ignored my email and I suspect some of them didn’t even view the photos.
+Only one person bothered to respond to me.
+I suspect some of them didn’t even view the photos.
 These were people I often had a very close relationship with.
 With some of them, I had relationships that went beyond the professional pastor/parishioner relationship.
 Why didn’t they respond?
-While I can’t say for certain, it is well-known now that the one time Evangelical pastor named Bruce Gerencser is now an atheist, an enemy of God, and I suspect many of them have done a web search on my name and found this site or the other sites I have written guest posts for.
+While I can’t say for certain, it is well-known that the Evangelical pastor named Bruce Gerencser is now an atheist, an enemy of God, and I suspect many of them have done a web search on my name and found this site or the other sites for which I have written guest posts.
 I can only imagine their shock when they find out I am an atheist.

-Having said all of this, it is p-o-s-s-i-b-l-e to have a meaningful relationship with Christian family and friends.
+Having said all of this, it is theoretically p-o-s-s-i-b-l-e to have meaningful relationships with Christian family and friends.
 The only way such relationships work is if there is mutual respect and there are no attempts to evangelize.
 Honest, open discussion is one thing.
-I am quite open about my non-faith faith.
-I enjoy talking about the Bible, God, Jesus, theology, atheism, agnosticism and politics.
-But, when the discussion turns to an attempt to convert me or reclaim me for Jesus, I quickly lose any interest in talking to the person.
+I am quite open about my unbelief.
+I enjoy talking about the Bible, God, Jesus, theology, atheism, agnosticism, and politics.
+But, when discussions turn from friendly banter to attempts to convert me or reclaim me for Jesus, I quickly lose any interest in talking to such people.
 Time to get the check and go home.